JuanEliasJabib02/JuanEliasJabib02/README.md

 I'm Juan, a programmer from Colombia.
 I specialize in building websites, and I'm a big fan of Node.js and React ⚛.
 In addition to that, I enjoy working with various libraries and technologies to enhance my projects, particularly in the context of e-commerce in this moment.
 My current stack include:

-Frontend: React, Tailwind, Next13, Vtex, Jest
+Frontend: React, Tailwind, Next13, Vtex, Jest, Shopify

 Backend: Node.js, Koa, Express, PostgreSQL, Jest, Swagger, Docker, Render